regostar/flask_react_app/readme.md

-# Flask-React CI/CD Demo
+# Flask-React-Docker-Github CI/CD Demo

 This project demonstrates a CI/CD pipeline using GitHub Actions to build, test, and deploy a Dockerized full-stack web application.
 The backend is built with Flask, while the frontend leverages React.
-This setup serves as a starting point for building scalable applications with automated workflows.
+The application supports **Docker Compose** for streamlined development but also allows running the backend and frontend separately using individual Dockerfiles.

 ## Table of Contents